remixlab/shaderbase/README.md

-Welcome to the Processing ShaderTool!
+Welcome to the Processing ShaderBase!
 ===================

 ## About

-*ShaderTool*  is a free software tool developed for [Processing](http://www.processing.org/) with the idea of creating a structured database of shaders made by any user, from the web and any other source that allows to export and import shaders from the database to *Processing* and run them.
+*ShaderBase*  is a free software tool developed for [Processing](http://www.processing.org/) with the idea of creating a structured database of shaders made by any user, from the web and any other source that allows to export and import shaders from the database to *Processing* and run them.

 With the idea of helping the user finding a shader inside the database a search engine was implemented with the use of tags and other relevant information trying to return an accurate search result about the shaders inside the database.
-All the information and data inside *ShaderTool* is hold in another [Github repository](https://github.com/remixlab/shaderdb).
-The main idea is to send all the shaders information from *Processing* to Github with *ShaderTool*.
+All the information and data inside *ShaderBase* is hold in another [Github repository](https://github.com/remixlab/shaderdb).
+The main idea is to send all the shaders information from *Processing* to Github with *ShaderBase*.

 ## Working OS